uzyovoys/zenbot/_pages/messengers/telegram.md

 Thus your bot can respond with HTML links and Telegram will load snippets of web pages on fly in chat window.

 ## Start message
-Each time user presses "Start" button in Telegram messenger client, your bot will receive "/start" message following by some payload it was provided.
+Each time a user presses "Start" button in Telegram messenger client, your bot receives a "/start" message following by some _optional payload_.

-Thus you have to provide `/start $Text` input pattern in your Botscript if you need to response to the start command.
+If you would like you bot to react on such a message, just define a `/start $Text` input pattern in your Botscript.
+In this case `$Text` variable will contain an _optional payload_ passed by `/start` command to your bot via [deep linking](https://core.telegram.org/bots#deep-linking).

 ## Response formatting
 Please use a [Markdown formatting](https://core.telegram.org/bots/api#markdown-style) in each response of your bot if you wish to format a text with bold, italic, pre-formatted or insert any URL links.